cloudy-net/Cloudy.NET/README.md

-# Cloudy is an automatic scaffolding solution for .NET using EF Core.
+# Cloudy creates a CMS out of your EF Core context.

 Just create your DbContext, Models, and hook up Cloudy.
 Configure behavior with UI hints.